ibm-messaging/connectivity-pack-kafka-connectors/README.md

           You can set this URL by using a `configMapKeyRef` that points to the ConfigMap of the Connectivity Pack or directly set it to the correct endpoint.
 Ensure that the URL is accessible from the Kafka Connect container.

+        - **`CONNECTIVITYPACK_CERTS_PATH`**: The file path to the directory containing the certificates required for secure communication.
+This includes the client certificate, private key, and any intermediate certificates that are required for secure communication between the connector and the Connectivity Pack.
+For example:

+          ```yaml
+          CONNECTIVITYPACK_CERTS_PATH: /mnt/connectivitypack/certificates
+          ```

+          By default, this is set to `/mnt/connectivitypack/certificates`.
+You can optionally specify this environment variable if your certificates are mounted at a different path.

         - **`CONNECTIVITYPACK_PKCS12_PASSWORD`**: The password that is used to access the PKCS12 certificate store.
 This environment variable is required for secure communication between the connector and the Connectivity Pack only if the PKCS12 file is password-protected.
-If the PKCS12 file does not have a password, this can be set as an empty string or skip configuring this environment variable.
+If the PKCS12 file does not have a password, you can set this as an empty string or skip configuring this environment variable.
 For example:

             ```yaml
             template: